Violations Currently Being Enforced

 Locations

-CDOT’s Automated Speed Enforcement Program will begin on State Highway 119 in Boulder County, in the work zone of the CO 119 Safety, Mobility and Bikeway project.
+The Colorado Speed Enforcement program will begin on Colorado Highway 119 in Boulder County, in the work zone of the CO 119 Safety, Mobility and Bikeway project.
 Speed safety cameras will be placed in other Colorado highway work zones as the program develops.

 Enforcement sites will be selected based on crash and speed data indicating high-risk corridors.
 Sites may also be selected based on the viability of traditional in-person law enforcement in the work zone.